Soil Testing with ARL

 - Establish a starting point for looking at sustainability and designing fertiliser programmes

-Getting the best from your soil sample
+Getting the best soil sample

 The greater the variation in a sample area the more difficult it is to manage and fertilise it correctly.
 The key to taking a representative sample is to choose sample areas that have a similar soil type, fertiliser history, productivity, topography (slope) and land use.
 Sample numbers should increase with greater variation in these factors.